 I’ll give you two examples.
 A couple years ago, I took my road bike out on the 30-mile Downtown-to-Red Rock route.
 Going west, I was stopped in the bike lane at a red light on Grand Central Parkway when an older-looking man on a commuter bike pulled up next to me in the auto-traffic right-turn lane, smiled, and tried to strike up a conversation.
 I replied politely, but briefly, and looked away, watching traffic from the south.
 As we took off, I zipped easily through the intersection, and for the following block, he struggled mightily to catch up.
 I could hear him huffing up behind me as I stopped at the red light on MLK Boulevard.
 I was in better shape on a faster bike, but when the light turned green, he brusquely cut in front of me and went first, forcing me into an awkward choice: go slower than my usual pace and stay behind him, or go my usual pace, pass him, and risk pissing him off.
 This idiocy continued for miles, with me alternately trying both approaches — and both failing when red lights allowed the one behind to catch up.
 The whole time, his behavior was aggressive.
 The first time I passed him, he gestured and yelled something at me.
 I finally pulled over, sat on the curb, and decided to wait 15 minutes, letting him get far enough ahead that I wouldn’t have to deal with it.
 As tears welled up in my eyes, I considered calling someone — the police?
 3-1-1?
 What would I say?
 That an old man on a beat-up Trek was being mean to me?
 I sucked it up and got back in the saddle.

 The second example happened this year, when I was going west in the bike lane on Oakey.
-I was stopped for a red light at Rainbow when a large pickup truck pulled up on my right.
-I was squarely in the bike lane, and despite his large vehicle, he had room in the right-turn lane to avoid me.
-Yet, he chose to get as close to me as possible, going over the line into my lane.
-As he turned, he gunned the engine, screeched the tires, and swung around broadly.
-Startled, I wobbled to the left, straddling my bike with one cleat still clipped into my pedal, and nearly fell over.
-For the second or two he’d been stopped next to me, I’d looked through his driver-side window at him.
-He was facing my way, checking for oncoming traffic before going.
-Couldn’t he see that I was a harmless person out for a little exercise on a Sunday morning?
+I was stopped for a red light at Rainbow when a large pickup truck pulled up on my left.
+I was squarely in the bike lane, and he had plenty of room to turn right and avoid me.
+Yet, he chose to cut the corner and get as close to me as possible.
+As he turned, he gunned the engine and screeched the tires.
+Startled, I wobbled to the right, straddling my bike with one cleat still clipped into my pedal, and nearly fell over.
+For the second or two he’d been stopped next to me, I’d looked through his passenger-side window at him.
+He was facing my way; couldn’t he see that I was a harmless person out for a little exercise on a Sunday morning?
 Who was I hurting?
 What did I do to deserve that?

 These are two examples of many similar incidents.
 The common thread, as far as I can tell, is that I’m a woman alone being harassed by a man.
 I know personal experiences don’t amount to data, but there are plenty of accounts of gender-based harassment in recreational sports.
 It doesn’t seem like too much of a stretch to connect the dots and say that’s what happened to me.